Idasile/bhameyie.github.io/_posts/2017-04-27-microservices-isolation-patterns.md

 thumbnail: http://upload.wikimedia.org/wikipedia/commons/2/23/HokusaiChushingura.jpg
 ---

 The Microservice architectural pattern has gained in notoriety since being formally coined in 2014.
 Many books and articles have been written on this subject, including in this blog.
-One topic however that can never be stressed enough with this pattern is the importance of ensuring proper isolation of services and their data both within and outside bounded contexts.
+One topic however that can never be stressed enough is the importance of ensuring proper isolation of services and their data both within and outside bounded contexts.
 In this series, we'll examine two ways of achieving this.

 # A quick refresher